-Frustratingly, this oil painting is not for sale.
+I am intrigued by this painting of urban landscape but skewed to feature the sky: Frustratingly, this oil painting is not for sale.
 There are works also on urban landscape and sky by the same artist – for sale at Saatchi art – but none so mysterious as this.
 I suspect that the artist has realized that this is a key painting in her development … Continue reading All about sky

+One minute to view 10 beautiful train stations in the world, pieced together by Curbed website.
+Good design.
+Art and life.
 One of the stations, Central Station, New York, was used for a very expressive scene in the film “Fisher King” where two awkward characters almost meet – and the magic of the way one character feels about the other is conveyed by a … Continue reading Beauty in train stations

 Flax Fox (Danielle Morgan) lives in Northern Ireland and makes great drawings screenprinted of local Belfast buildings.
 Here, she talks about the joy of getting into screen printing.
 A whole range of her work is available to buy in linen tea cloths, prints, mugs, cushions etc over at her website: http://www.flaxfoxdesigns.com/ e.g. the very famous Belfast landmarks of the shipbuilding cranes.
 Continue reading Screen Printing local landmarks